leafo/pgmoon/README.md

 # Changelog

+* 1.4.0 — 2016-02-18 — Add support for decoding jsonb, add a json serializer (@thibaultCha)
 * 1.3.0 — 2016-02-11 — Fix bug parsing a string that looked like a number failed, add support for using in ngx when in init context (@thibaultCha), add cleartext password auth, fix warning with md5 auth
 * 1.2.0 — 2015-07-10 — Add support for PostgreSQL Arrays
 * 1.1.1 — 2014-08-12 — Fix a bug with md5 auth